sdr-enthusiasts/docker-acarshub/README.md

       - /database:exec,size=64M
 ```

 Please keep in mind that this is a barebones configuration to get you started.
-You will **certainly** need to set addtional configuration options to get ACARS Hub working in the way you want.
+You will **certainly** need to set additional configuration options to get ACARS Hub working in the way you want.

 ## Ports